theupdateframework/taps/tap7.md

 to the Updater implementers to test whether the implementation is vulnerable to this attack.
-This might entail modifying an HTTP server to limit the rate at which requests are satisifed, or inserting a MITM that intercepts XMLRPC traffic between the updater and server, and then manipulating the rate of transfer.
-Regardless of the transport mechanism used, developers should take care to prevent their updaters from being vulnerable to such attacks, which can happen before any data is transferred, or after the transfer of data has begun.
+This might entail modifying an HTTP server to limit the rate at which requests are satisifed, or inserting a MITM that intercepts XMLRPC traffic between the Updater and server, and then manipulating the rate of transfer.
+Regardless of the transport mechanism used, developers should take care to prevent their Updaters from being vulnerable to such attacks, which can happen before any data is transferred, or after the transfer of data has begun.